ituglib/gmake/MANUAL.md

 ### Predefined Functions

-Some substitution functions are not supported by GMake or GMaken.
+Some substitution functions are not supported by GMake.
 Please check individual functions before committing to their use.

 #### `$(add_define define-attributes)` (GMaken Only)